Using the Tip of the Red Giant Branch as a Distance Indicator in the Near Infrared: The Tip of the Red Giant Branch as a Standard Candle

 There have been observational efforts to calibrate the TRGB in the NIR with mixed results.
 Recent TRGB measurements in the near-infrared JHK bands in the nearby galaxy IC~1613 found that the TRGB magnitudes derived from different regions of the galaxy were consistent, implying a TRGB luminosity independent of any radial gradient in stellar age or metallicity within the galaxy \citep{Hatt2017, Madore2018}.
 However, the star formation history for this galaxy has been shown to be remarkably homogeneous across similar radii \citep{Skillman2014}.
 Furthermore, metallicity variations in IC~1613 are expected to be small for two reasons.
 First, in keeping with its low stellar mass, IC~1613 is metal poor today, so, by definition, the variations in metallicity are limited.
 Specifically, \citet{Kirby2013} determine the mean stellar [Fe/H] $= -1.19$, with a dispersion of 0.37 dex.
 Even the current ISM oxygen abundance, as determined from \HII\ regions, is $12+$log(O/H) $= 7.73\pm0.04$ (which translates to [O/H] $= -0.96$ using the solar oxygen abundance from \citet{Asplund2009}) and shows only mild evidence of chemical evolution \citep{Bresolin2007}.
 Second, the older stellar populations (i.e., TRGB progenitors) of dwarf galaxies appear to be well-mixed radially, resulting in very weak gradients in the metallicity of the older stellar populations \citep[e.g.,][]{Hidalgo2013}.
 Thus, the TRGB magnitudes at different radii in IC~1613 would be expected to agree as they are measured from stars of similar age and metal content.

-Observations using HST WFC3 imaging with the F110W and F160W filters on nearby dwarfs and spiral galaxies suggest that calibrations may prove challenging due to a potential offset in the absolute calibration of isochrones and the WFC3 IR filters, contamination of non-RGB populations near the TRGB, and, more troubling, the possibility that factors other than age and metallicity may impact the slope of the RGB on which the calibrations depend \citep{Dalcanton2012}.
+Observations using HST WFC3 imaging with the F110W and F160W filters on nearby dwarfs and spiral galaxies suggest that calibrations may prove challenging due to a potential offset in the absolute calibration of isochrones and the WFC3 IR filters, contamination of non-RGB populations near the TRGB, and, more troubling, the possibility that factors other than age and metallicity, that have yet to be identified, may impact the slope of the RGB on which the calibrations depend \citep{Dalcanton2012}.

 There is some observational evidence that the TRGB does not remain constant across the near-infrared regime.
 Variability in TRGB magnitudes was reported for a sample of nine nearby dwarf galaxies based on resolved stellar populations imaged at 3.6 $\micron$ with the {\em Spitzer Space Telescope} IRAC instrument \citep{McQuinn2017a}.
 TRGB distance work is not typically done at 3.6 $\micron$ as contamination from background sources, especially AGN, overlap with and extend past the upper RGB in an IRAC CMD, masking the TRGB at 3.6 $\micron$.
 To circumvent this, \citet{McQuinn2017a} identified the TRGB at 3.6 $\micron$ {\em in each galaxy} using point sources matched in the HST ACS F814W observations of the same fields of view where AGN and other background contaminants can be eliminated based on their morphology in the higher resolution HST imaging.
 The TRGB at 3.6 $\micron$ was found to vary by 0.70 mag across the nine galaxies; this range in TRGB magnitude was not clearly correlated with metallicity, suggesting star formation histories or another variable may be important at this wavelength.